-Immunoscore® Colon* is an in vitro diagnostic test predicting the risk of relapse in early stage colon cancer patients, by measuring the host immune response at the tumor site.
+Immunoscore®* is an in vitro diagnostic test predicting the risk of relapse in early stage colon cancer patients, by measuring the host immune response at the tumor site.

 The Immunoscore® scoring has been defined in a large international SITC-led retrospective validation study conducted on more than 2500 St I-III CC patients (Pagès et al, The Lancet May 2018).

-Immunoscore® Colon under its CE-IVD version is the first immune scoring diagnostic tests used in routine by pathology labs leveraging advanced image analysis.
+Immunoscore® under its CE-IVD version is the first immune scoring diagnostic tests used in routine by pathology labs leveraging advanced image analysis.
 The accuracy and robustness of the test relies on precise counting of positive immune cells in predefined regions and automatic calculation of Immunoscore® for each patient based on specific algorithm.

-Immunoscore® Colon is a test predicting the risk of relapse of patients with localized CC to help guiding treatment strategies.
+Immunoscore® is a test predicting the risk of relapse of patients with localized CC to help guiding treatment strategies.
 By evaluating the immune reaction at the tumor site, it provides independent and superior prognostic value to usual risk factors.

 This information supports decision about adjuvant chemotherapy need (stage II) and duration of treatment (stage III).

 In the large Immunoscore® SITC study (more than 2,500 stage I-III patients), Immunoscore® was strongly predictive of the patient outcome and surpassed the TNM classification prognostic performance.

 Focusing on stage II (n = 1,434 patients), Immunoscore® identified a subgroup of high-risk (Immunoscore® Low) stage II patients (27%) who may benefit from chemotherapy.

 Patients with Immunoscore® Low had reduced survival, irrespective of their microsatellite status.
 Conversely, patients with highly infiltrated tumors (Immunoscore® High) had a survival advantage.